libra/website/SECURITY.md

 Report security bugs by emailing [security@libra.org](mailto:security@libra.org).

-The lead maintainer will acknowledge your email.
+A member of the security team will acknowledge your email.
 After the initial reply to your report is sent, the security team will try to keep you informed on the progress towards a fix and a full announcement.
 The security team may ask you for additional information or guidance.

 ## Disclosure Policy